avast/gradle-docker-compose-plugin/README.md

 }

 apply plugin: 'docker-compose'

-// Or use the new Gradle Portal plugins:
-// plugins {
-//  id 'com.avast.gradle.docker-compose' version "$versionHere"
-// }

 dockerCompose.isRequiredBy(test) // hooks 'dependsOn composeUp' and 'finalizedBy composeDown', and exposes environment variables and system properties (if possible)